-$^{^2}$ See Wolverine Power Corporation and Synex Michigan, LLC, 107 FERC \P 62,266 (2004).
+$^{2}$ See Wolverine Power Corporation and Synex Michigan, LLC, 107 FERC $\P$ 62,266 (2004).

+LLC, and filed a statement with the Commission on July 12, 2007 to this effect.
-("MDEQ") prior to an April 22, 2019 reorganization, is the state agency that is charged with protecting Michigan's environment and public health inter alia by managing water resources.

-33. The Water Resource Division ("WR") of EGLE ("EGLE-WR") is charged with ensuring Michigan's water resources remain clean and abundant inter alia by monitoring water quality, and the health of aquatic communities, developing policy, and protecting, restoring and conserving Michigan's inland lakes, streams and wetlands.

-34. The Dam Safety Unit of EGLE-WR ("EGLE-WR-DS") is responsible for ensuring the safety of Michigan's state-regulated dams.
-The EGLE-WR-DS program focuses on ensuring that dams are properly constructed, inspected, and maintained, and that the owners have adequately prepared for potential emergencies.

-35. On information and belief, the EGLE-WR-DS program has only two full-time staff members, plus one staff supervisor-hydrologist, dedicated to overseeing the regulation and safety of 1,061 dams within the State of Michigan, 89 of which bear a "high" hazard potential rating (as of 2018), and two-thirds of which have reached their typical 50-year design life, with a program budget of approximately only \$400,000.
+- 49. Defendant Michigan Department of Environment, Great Lakes and Energy ("EGLE"), known as the Michigan Department of Environmental Quality ("MDEQ") prior to an April 22, 2019 reorganization, is the state agency that is charged with protecting Michigan's environment and public health inter alia by managing water resources. - 50.
+The Water Resource Division ("WR") of EGLE ("EGLE-WR") is charged with ensuring Michigan's water resources remain clean and abundant inter alia by monitoring water quality, and the health of aquatic communities, developing policy, and protecting, restoring and conserving Michigan's inland lakes, streams and wetlands. - 51.
+The Dam Safety Unit of EGLE-WR ("EGLE-WR-DS") is responsible for ensuring the safety of Michigan's state-regulated dams.
+The EGLE-WR-DS program focuses on ensuring that dams are properly constructed, inspected, and maintained, and that the owners have adequately prepared for potential emergencies. - 52.
+On information and belief, the EGLE-WR-DS program has only two full-time staff members, plus one staff supervisor-hydrologist, dedicated to overseeing the regulation and safety of 1,061 dams within the State of Michigan, 89 of which bear a "high" hazard potential rating (as of 2018), and two-thirds of which have reached their typical 50-year design life, with a program budget of approximately only \$400,000.